abdulbadii/rename_batch_emulated_PCRE/README.md

   -fu such case above but Force to overwrite it only if SOURCE is newer than it i.e. it will Update
 type mv --help

 The searching is insensitive to (ignoring) letter case.
 It'd accept either absolute or relative path argument which pattern will match.
-If it's relative that argument will be concatenated directly so it means it's on the current directory only, if it's meant to be anywhere under the current directory prefix it with regex .*?.
-Read the comments within codes.
+If it's relative that argument will be concatenated directly so it means it's on the current directory only, if it's meant to be anywhere recursively under the current directory prefix it with regex .*?.
+It's good to read the comments within script.

-E.g. Let
+E.g,
-/c/usr/bin/hello folder containing files:
+Let /c/usr/bin/hello folder containing files:
 world001
 world002
 wood001
 wood002
 wine00

-ren ':(/c/.*?hel.*?w\w+?d)\d+(\d) :\1xxx\2'
+ren ':(/c/us.*?hel.*?w\w+?d)\d+(\d) :\1xxx\2'

-it'll be containing files:
+it'd be containing files:
 worldxxx1
 worldxxx2
 woodxxx1
 woodxxx2
 wine00

-In relative way: cd /c/usr/bin/hello
+In relative way:
+cd /c/usr/bin/hello
 ren ':(w\w+?d)\d+(\d) :\1xxx\2'
   or
 ren ':(.*?w\w+?d)\d+(\d) :\1xxx\2'

-But the latter will also rename /c/usr/bin/hello/world/world001 to /c/usr/bin/hello/world/worldxxx1  if any such exist
+But the latter will also search and rename /c/usr/bin/hello/world/world001 to /c/usr/bin/hello/world/worldxxx1  if such exists

 DISCLAIMER:
 It was sucessfully tested but not exhaustively.
 It's just provided "as is".
 Do on your own risk, you'd better back up the data first.
 No guarantee for perfect accuracy and no warranty for data loss and damage.